Austin Riley Preview, Player Props: Braves vs. Dodgers

 Austin Riley At The Plate

-- He ranks 24th in batting average, 48th in on base percentage, and 15th in slugging among qualifying hitters in MLB.
+- Among qualifying hitters in baseball, his batting average ranks 23rd, his on-base percentage ranks 45th, and he is 14th in the league in slugging.

-- Riley is batting .333 with two homers during his last outings and is riding a four-game hitting streak.
+- Riley is batting .400 with two homers during his last games and is riding a five-game hitting streak.

+- In 70.9% of his 134 games this season, Riley has picked up at least one hit.
+He's also had 47 multi-hit games.

-- Riley has had an RBI in 51 games this year (38.3%), including 22 multi-RBI outings (16.5%).
-He has also driven in three or more of his team's runs in seven contests.
+- Riley has picked up an RBI in 38.8% of his games this year, with more than one RBI in 16.4% of his games.
+He has also driven in three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.